Noaaan/MythicMetals/PATCHNOTES.md

 Balancing changes:
 * Quicksilver now has a higher mining level
 * Carmot has recieved a major buff
+* Quadrillum can now be smelted with a normal furnace

 # 0.9.8
 Added PigLib Integration.
 If installed Piglins will let you trade with Midas Gold, and ignore you wearing Midas Gold and Argonium armor.